mvolkmann/blog/src/lua.md

 learn about metamethods and metatables.

-The tonumber function takes a string and returns nil if the string cannot be converted to a number. is there a toboolean function? summarize the constants and functions in the math library and all The Standard, Libraries in markdown tables. how does the math random function know whether you want a floating point or an integer value?
+is there a toboolean function? summarize the constants and functions in the math library and all The Standard, Libraries in markdown tables. how does the math random function know whether you want a floating point or an integer value?